JulianeMaran32/springboot3-springframework6/beer/src/main/resources/docs/Assignment.md

 ### Pergunta

 * What does the HTTP status 201 mean?
-    * **Minha Resposta:** HTTP Status 201 means creating a resource.
+    * **Minha Resposta:** `HTTP Status 201` means creating a resource.
-    * **Resposta do Instrutor:** HTTP 201 means created.
+    * **Resposta do Instrutor:** `HTTP 201` means `created`.
 The server response to indicate the resource was created successfully.

-## HTTP PUT with Spring MVC
+## HTTP `PUT` with Spring MVC

-_Implement HTTP Put endpoint to update existing customer_
+_Implement HTTP `PUT` endpoint to update existing customer_

 ### Instruções

-* Implement HTTP Put endpoint to update existing customer
+* Implement HTTP `PUT` endpoint to update existing customer

 ### Pergunta

 * What is special about the `@PutMapping` annotation?
-    * **Minha Resposta:** The `@PutMapping` annotation in Spring is used to map HTTP PUT requests to specific methods in a controller, indicating that this action should be used to update an existing resource.
+    * **Minha Resposta:** The `@PutMapping` annotation in Spring is used to map `HTTP PUT` requests to specific methods in a controller, indicating that this action should be used to update an existing resource.
-    * **Resposta do Instrutor:** The `@PutMapping` annotation will limit the method to responding to HTTP PUT requests only.
+    * **Resposta do Instrutor:** The `@PutMapping` annotation will limit the method to responding to `HTTP PUT` requests only.

-## HTTP DELETE with Spring MVC
+## HTTP `DELETE` with Spring MVC

 ### Instruções

-* Implement HTTP Delete endpoint to delete existing customer
+* Implement HTTP `DELETE` endpoint to delete existing customer

 ### Pergunta

 * Should you return a content body in a delete operation?
-    * **Minha Resposta:** In a DELETE operation, it is best not to return a content body, especially if the delete was successful.
-The HTTP status code 204 No Content is the safest way to indicate that the request was successful and that there is no content to return in the response.
+    * **Minha Resposta:** In a `DELETE` operation, it is best not to return a content body, especially if the delete was successful.
+The HTTP status code `204 No Content` is the safest way to indicate that the request was successful and that there is no content to return in the response.
-    * **Resposta do Instrutor:** No, delete operations should just return a HTTP 204 No Content status.
+    * **Resposta do Instrutor:** No, delete operations should just return a HTTP `204 No Content` status.

-## HTTP PATCH with Spring MVC
+## HTTP `PATCH` with Spring MVC

+_Implement `PATCH` endpoint for customer._

 ### Instruções

+* Implement `PATCH` endpoint for customer.
+* Create Service method for patch operation

 ### Pergunta

-* ?
-    * **Minha Resposta:**
+* How is a HTTP Patch operation different from an update operation?
+    * **Minha Resposta:** An `HTTP PATCH` operation is for making partial updates to a resource, while `PUT` is for replacing the entire resource.
+In essence, `PATCH` allows you to send only the changes you want to apply, whereas `PUT` requires you to send the complete representation of the updated resource.
-    * **Resposta do Instrutor:**
+    * **Resposta do Instrutor:** A `PATCH` operation allows you to update specific properties, while an update operation will update all properties.